 So… you’re a new mom now.
 Amazing, eh?
-Not only do we rejoice because they are all precious, but it thrills me that you have joined the coven of motherhood.
+Not only do we rejoice because they are all precious, but it thrills me that you have joined the motherhood collective.
 It’s a large one, to be sure—most women eventually do join, I’d imagine—but it’s still no less sacred to pass through those gates into the fields where someone will forever call you Mom.
 It’s no small thing.

 But.
 Just because it is common, that doesn’t mean it’s easy.
 No ma’am.
 It’s most certainly the hardest job I’ve ever had or ever will have, and I’m going to take a stab at guessing and say that it’ll be the same for you.
-You’ve had a small taste of it, so you’re probably not in total disagreement.
+(You’ve had a small taste of it, so you’re probably not in disagreement.)

 Now, it’s not all horrible, so don’t get me wrong.
 And yes, it stinks in the literal sense, too (badabing!).
 But I’d be lying if I said that after the birth of my first, I belonged to that school of women who couldn’t wait to be pregnant again.

 And I felt horribly guilty about that.
-I loved God and I loved my husband.
+I loved my husband and I loved God.
 Shouldn’t I also love my daughter?

 I wasn’t in love.